EdoardoMonteleoni/keyword-search-volume-forecast/README.md

 ![feature_linear_relationship](https://github.com/EdoardoMonteleoni/keyword-search-volume-forecast/assets/105068746/96f46664-9737-40ae-990b-93fc139ec998)

 The time series have similar trends, suggesting a [positive linear relationship](feature_linear_relationship.pdf) between them.
 To a certain extent, this behaviour is assumed since the product research by a prospective customer comes before the actual flight booking.
+Rather, one can effectively deploy this aspect to enforce the explicability of a linear model to produce more accurate and reliable predictions.

 A trough in March 2020 and a significant peak in June are due to the COVID-19 restrictions, followed by gradual Airport reopenings, with digital users searching for information for that upcoming summer holiday.
 Hence, these values are not considered outliers.